+In the case of Examples \ref{ex:fibr_res_2} and \ref{ex:fibr_smooth_2}, the given fibrations on $X_0$, $X$ and $Y_{\epsilon}$ are not Lagrangian.
+In any case we have the following \begin{prop} Let $B$ be a neighborhood of the vertex of the discriminant locus in Example \ref{ex:neg_node}, together with the induced affine structure with singularities and denote by $\Delta_B$ the discriminant locus.
+Let $f_0: X_0 \rightarrow \R^3$ be the $3$-torus fibration on the conifold given in Example \ref{ex:fibr_res_2}.
+Then there exists an homeomorphism of pairs $\iota: (B, \Delta_B) \rightarrow (\R^3, \Delta)$ and a commuting diagram

+where $X_{B_0} = T^*{B_0} / \Lambda^*$.
+The upper horizontal map is an isomorphism of $T^3$-torus bundles onto its image and the vertical maps are the torus fibrations. \end{prop} \begin{proof} Observe that the monodromy of the torus bundle $X_{B_0} \rightarrow B_0$ is given by inverse transpose of the monodromy matrices described in Example \ref{ex:neg_node}.
+These are easily seen to be conjugate to the monodromy matrices found in Proposition \ref{node_fibr}.
+Hence the proposition follows, since monodromy is the only topological invariant of these torus bundles. \end{proof} Similarly one has that the smooth fibres of the torus fibration on the resolution $X$ (rep. smoothing $Y_{\epsilon}$) given in Example \ref{ex:fibr_res_2} (resp.
+Example \ref{ex:fibr_smooth_2}) form a torus bundle isomorphic to $X_{B_0} \rightarrow B_0$ obtained from the resolution of the negative node of \S \ref{trop_res_-ve} (resp. the smoothing of the negative node of \S \ref{trop_res_+ve}).
+Therefore, at a topological level, we can consider $X_0$, $X$ and $Y_{\epsilon}$ as the (partial) compactification of $X_{B_0}$.

-In the case of Examples \ref{ex:fibr_res_2} and \ref{ex:fibr_smooth_2} the given fibrations on $X_0$, $X$ and $Y_{\epsilon}$ are not Lagrangian.
-In any case, one can show that the union of smooth fibres gives torus bundles which are topologically equivalent to the torus bundle $X_{B_0}$ where $(B, \mathcal P, \Delta)$ is respectively the tropical manifold of Example \ref{ex:neg_node} for the negative node, of \S \ref{trop_res_-ve} for its resolution and of \S \ref{trop_res_+ve} for its smoothing.
-This can be seen by simply comparing monodromy transformations, which are the only topological invariants.
-So, at least at a topological level, we can consider $X_0$, $X$ and $Y_{\epsilon}$ as the compactification of $X_{B_0}$.
-Notice that the resolution and smoothing of the tropical negative node have symplectic compactifications, which exists by the result of \cite{CB-M}, but we do not know if what we obtain is symplectomorphic to $X$ or $Y_{\epsilon}$, although we strongly believe this is true.
+\begin{rem} Notice that the resolution and smoothing of the tropical negative node have symplectic compactifications, which exist by the result of \cite{CB-M}, but we do not know if what we obtain is symplectomorphic to $X$ or $Y_{\epsilon}$, although we strongly believe this is true. \end{rem}